 How to get help in your local community

-Please get in touch with your local resilience group who can help with many things such as, delivering food, collecting prescriptions, general errands and more.
+East Ayrshire has a great community spirit and our communities will pull together to help families, neighbours and loved ones.
+Please get in touch with your local resilience group who can help with many things, such as delivering food, collecting prescriptions, general errands and more.

 Volunteering - how you can help